michaelfreiberger/TwoStageOptimalControl.jl/README.md

 # Documentation

-For information on how to use the toolbox and some examples, please take a look into the documentation (ADD LINK).
+For information on how to use the toolbox and some examples, please take a look into the [documentation](docs/src/index.md).

 # Problem class